-During the year ended December 31, 2023, we granted 170,000 common stock options to certain employees and 66,247 restricted stock units to our employees and non-employee directors under our 2020 Stock Incentive Plan.
-Our stock-based compensation expense decreased from \$15.0 million for the year ended December 31, 2022 to \$10.3 million for the year ended December 31, 2023.
-Stock-based compensation decreased in 2023, primarily due to the reversal of previously recognized expense of approximately \$5.1 million related to performance-based option grants as the estimated probability of such awards vesting was reduced to zero based on the expected attainment of certain performance targets due to revised results in 2023.
+During the year ended December 31, 2024, we granted 791,503 common stock options to certain employees and 122,366 restricted stock units ("RSUs") to our employees and non-employee directors under our 2020 Stock Incentive Plan.
+Our stock-based compensation expense increased from \$10.3 million for the year ended December 31, 2023 to \$14.1 million for the year ended December 31, 2024.
+Stock-based compensation increased in 2024, primarily due to the increase in options and RSUs granted, partially offset by a decrease in the weighted average fair value of stock options and RSUs granted.

-In addition, our unrecognized stock-based compensation expense decreased from \$46.7 million at December 31, 2022 to \$30.1 million at December 31, 2023, and is expected to be recognized over a weighted-average period of two years.
+In addition, our unrecognized stock-based compensation expense decreased from \$30.1 million at December 31, 2023 to \$28.0 million at December 31, 2024, and is expected to be recognized over a weighted-average period of two years.
 See Note 14 "Stock-based Compensation and Other Employee Benefits" for additional information.